E. J. Burt

 Emmanuel Jamaal 'E.J.'
-Burt (born October 22, 1977) is a former American football defensive lineman.
+Burt (born October 22, 1977) is an American former football defensive lineman.

 Early life

 Emmanuel Jamaal Burt was born in Akron, Ohio.

 College career

 Burt enrolled in the University of Akron, and played football there during the 1996 and 1997 seasons.
 In 1998, he transferred to West Liberty State, and played in their team as well.
 He was named Conference Player of the Year in both 1999 and 2000, as well Division II All-American for both seasons.
 He still holds several records for the team, including record sacks in a year (48), record sacks in a season (17) and number of career tackles for a loss (83.5).
 He graduated from West Liberty in 2000, with a bachelor's degree in Graphic Design.

 Professional football career

 National Indoor Football League

 Burt played for the Ohio Valley Greyhounds team, in the National Indoor Football League, for the 2001 season.